Axxoy/TruMark/README.md

 - The server-side code, which is written in PHP

-- The database code, which is written in SQL
+- The database code, which is written in MySQL

 - The signature dataset used (CEDAR)